 How to install your outdoor movie cinema on the beach

-An evening beach is a great setting for a movie under the stars screening.
-Any event -- be it an open air festival or an after-sunset screening -- is always a hit.
-However several technical challenges are there to keep in mind.
+An evening beach is a great setting for a movie under the stars.
+Any event — an open-air festival or an after-sunset screening — is always a hit, but a few technical challenges are worth keeping in mind.

-One of the many challenges to installing outdoor movie equipment is the secure anchoring of the inflatable screen.
-It can get quite windy by the beach at evening hours.
-So anchoring the screen properly is not to be overlooked.
+One of the trickier parts of installing outdoor movie equipment is securely anchoring the inflatable screen.
+It can get quite windy at the beach in the evening, so proper anchoring is not something to overlook.

-Alternatively, if the screening takes place on a pebble beach you might want to tie your inflatable screen to heavy objects instead of anchoring it to the ground.
+Alternatively, on a pebble beach you might tie your inflatable screen to heavy objects instead of anchoring to the ground.
+And note that stakes set into wet sand can look secure but will come loose once the sand dries.

 Use a tarp

-Avoid situations where sand would get sucked into an air blower by placing it on tarp and putting the blower inside the sound dampening blower box.
+Avoid letting sand get sucked into an air blower by placing it on the tarp and putting the blower inside the sound-dampening blower box.

 Don't put your projector on sand

-Cleaning outdoor movie equipment after the beach screening
+Cleaning outdoor movie equipment after a beach screening

-If you used a tarp and detached your screen properly there won't be need to clean it.
-For screen cleaning tips refer to this article.
+If you used a tarp and detached your screen properly, there won't be much to clean.
+For screen-cleaning tips, see our screen cleaning guide.

 Join our mailing list